 Is PSVR 2 wireless?
 Here's what you need to know

-Sony's PSVR 2 is wired for a reason, but we could get a wireless model in the future
+Sony's PS5 headset is wired for a reason, but we might get a wireless PSVR 2 model in the future

-The PSVR 2 ticks almost every box that VR enthusiasts could hope to see, and on paper, Sony’s headset is a formidable opponent for competing VR headsets to contend with.
-Check out the PSVR 2 specs if you need further proof.
+The PSVR 2 ticks almost every box that VR enthusiasts could hope for – and on paper, Sony’s PS5 headset is a formidable opponent for competing companies to contend with.

-One mark against Sony’s next-gen VR headset is that for all its technical prowess, it isn’t wireless.
-The PSVR 2 comes with a 4.5-meter cable that plugs into the front USB-C port of the PS5, but it can’t be detached from the headset itself.
-(The PSVR 2 cable can be extended, thankfully.)
+Being wired is a big mark against Sony’s next-gen VR headset despite all its technical prowess.
+The PSVR 2 comes with a relatively thick 4.5-meter cable that plugs into the front USB-C port of the PS5 and it can’t be detached from the headset itself.
+(The PSVR 2 cable can be extended, thankfully, if you’re worried about becoming tangled mid-game or want a bit more freedom when playing.)

 Why isn’t PSVR 2 wireless? 🤔

 So why isn’t PSVR 2 wireless, then?
-Well, according to Sony, going wireless would compromise the type of experience PSVR 2 can offer.
-As wonderful as a wireless PSVR 2 would be, ditching the cable would impact performance as a result.
+Well, according to Sony, going wireless would compromise the type of experience PlayStation VR2 can offer.
+As wonderful as a wireless PSVR 2 would be, ditching the cable would impact performance and the type of games as a result.

-In an interview with Famitsu, Sony’s SVP of platform experience Hideaki Nishino explained why the PSVR 2 isn’t wireless but hinted that a future wireless PSVR 2 model.
+In an interview with Famitsu, Sony’s SVP of platform experience Hideaki Nishino explained why the PSVR 2 isn’t wireless but hinted at a future wireless PSVR 2 model.

 ”We also understand that going wireless will give you another experience, so we’re always looking at all possibilities and doing technical research,” Nishino told Famitsu.
 “However, there is still the issue of how far the cable solution can be replaced with a wireless one in terms of performance.”